 After a long career in current affairs TV and radio at the BBC, Dinah had come to the realization that she wanted to create exciting material of a different kind.
 Given her passion for innovation and her production experience – including a stint at CBeebies and the challenge of entertaining her own two kids – Dinah was the ideal partner.
 Together, they created Gloucester Cathedral Great Lives.
 But that was just the start.

-With the help of designers, content producers, technologists and games developers they’ve become pioneers in the field of immersive storytelling.
-They’ve created 3D soundscapes, immersive games, interactive museum exhibits and totally immersive environments for clients including the National Trust, ss Great Britain and the BBC.
+With the help of content producers, technologists, props makers and escape room designers, they’ve become pioneers in the field of immersive experiences and games.
+They’ve created 3D soundscapes, immersive games, interactive museum exhibits, learning experiences and totally immersive environments for clients including the National Trust, the BBC, ss Great Britain and the Imperial War Museum.
 They’ve transported adults and children to the decks of Shackleton’s Endurance as the keel buckles under the weight of the sea ice crushing it, back to a 19th century factory to hunt a mischievous time villain and into a dark, smoky 18th century coffee house to eavesdrop on the patrons’ conversations.

-If you want your visitors to be fully immersed in your stories, we’re the people for you.
+If you want to take your visitors on an emotional journey, stimulate their imagination and immerse them in your story, we’re the people for you.